10 Greatest Crime Movies

 A prepubescent GoodFellas that is difficult to watch at times due to its violence.
 Directed by Fernando Meirelles and Katia Lund.
 Based on real events in the Rio de Janeiro slum of the same name occurring from the 60's to the 80's.
 The movie is a blend of a gangster epic and an MTV video.
 Most of the cast were residents of the slums.
 The U.S. movie poster helped launch Alice Braga's career (I Am Legend, Queen of the South).
 Benny's farewell party featuring loud music, flashing lights, hundreds of dancers, and unexpected violence is masterful direction and editing.

 A kinder, gentler Scarface.
 Brian DePalma moderated the violence in this underrated, bittersweet tale of a Nuyorican criminal given a second chance who blows it while helping his nephew.
 Pacino gives a marvelous, restrained performance as the title character.
 Sean Penn, back from retirement and newly permed, is outstanding as Carlito's backstabbing lawyer, Dave Kleinfeld.
 Penelope Ann Miller is gorgeous as Carlito's dancer/stripper girlfriend, Gail.
-Although we know the outcome, the subway pursuit and gunfight are thrilling.
+Although we know the outcome, the subway pursuit and gunfight are still thrilling.

 One of the best plot twists in film.
 A brilliant screenplay by Christopher McQuarrie and deft direction by Brian Singer.
 The star studded cast features Kevin Spacey, Gabriel Byrne, Chazz Palminteri, Benicio del Toro, Stephen Baldwin, Kevin Pollak, Giancarlo Esposito, and Pete Postlethwaite.
 There are plenty of thrilling action scenes including two robberies (one involving dirty cops) and a firefight on the pier.
 It gets better on repeat watchings when "easter eggs" get picked up.